Using On Duty groups

 Prerequisites

-If user groups are available in your subscription and you have the admin rights to do so, select "Everyone except guests" for both permissions inside the Workspace Settings & Permission section of your Slack Workspace Administration website.
+If user groups are available in your subscription and you have admin rights, select "Everyone except guests" for both permissions in the Workspace Settings & Permission section of your Slack Workspace Administration website.

 If you cannot manage permissions by yourself, ask an Administrator to do it for you.